 The surname Esthope was first found in County Suffolk, where William del Estope was living in 1185.
 In this instance, the name was likely derived from the Old English word "esthop."
 A later bearer was John de Esthop, who was listed in the Rotuli Hundredorum of Shropshire in 1275.
 It is likely that in this case, the name was derived from the name of the village of Easthope in Shropshire.

 The parish of Easthope in Shropshire dates back to Saxon times as the first record of the parish was in 901 when it was listed with the same spelling as today: Easthope.
 Ironically, by the time of the Domesday Book in 1086, the parish was known simply as Stope.
 Literally the place names means "eastern enclosed valley," from the Old English "east" + "hop."

 Early History of the Esthope family

-Another 181 words (13 lines of text) covering the years 1603 and 1841 are included under the topic Early Esthope History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Esthope research.
+Another 91 words (6 lines of text) covering the years 1603 and 1841 are included under the topic Early Esthope History in all our PDF Extended History products and printed products wherever possible.

 Esthope Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Esthope has been spelled many different ways, including Easthop, Esthop, Estep, Estop, Estap, Estope, Esthope and many more.